joamona/pgOperations/docs/tutorials.md

     r=pgo.pgDeleteWithFiles(table_name="d.customers",field_name_with_file_name="img",
         base_path="/home/user/app/media/customers/img")

-In the previous command as the `whereClause` is None, all the rows are selected.
+In the previous example as the `whereClause` is None, all the rows are selected to be deleted.

 If in the folder `/home/user/app/media/customers/img` there are only the files `image1.jpg` and `image2.jpg`, the result will be: